The Best of Celine Dion

 The Best of Celine Dion is the third French-language compilation album by Canadian singer Celine Dion, released by Carrere Records in selected European countries on 2 May 1988, preceded by the Eurovision-winning song, "Ne partez pas sans moi".
 In Germany, the album was issued with a different cover and was titled Vivre.

 Background

 On 30 April 1988, Dion won the Eurovision Song Contest in Dublin, Ireland.
 She represented Switzerland with the song "Ne partez pas sans moi".
-After this success, the single was released in selected European countries on 2 May 1988 and Dion promoted it in mid-May in Switzerland, France, Denmark, Germany, Finland and Italy.
+After this success, the single was released in selected European countries in early May 1988 and Dion promoted it in mid-May in Switzerland, France, Denmark, Germany, Finland and Italy.
 The single entered the European charts reaching number one in Belgium, number eleven in Switzerland, number thirty-six in France and number forty-two in the Netherlands.
 Then Carrere Records / Mega Records issued a compilation of Dion's songs, including "Ne partez pas sans moi".
 The album titled The Best of Celine Dion was released in Switzerland, France, Belgium, Netherlands and Luxembourg on 2 May 1988.
 In Germany it was re-titled to Vivre and issued with a different cover but the same track listing.